fossasia/gci14.fossasia.org/README.md

 1. Enter command `git add images/students/nameofyourphoto.yourfilextenstion` into the command line.

 1. Use any editor to open `_data/students.json` file.
-Add your own data there by copying and pasting the reference code at the very top.
+Add your own data there by copying and pasting a previous student's code and modifying it.
 For social networks, please only enter your *username*, not the whole URL.
 Feel free to remove lines of social networks you're not a part off.

 1. Enter command `git add _data/students.json`